hashicorp/nomad-pack-community-registry/packs/ctfd/README.md

 | `mariadb_volume_name` | MariaDB data storage. |
 | `redis_volume_name` | Redis data and periodic backup storage. |

+It also relies on an existing Consul integration for health checking and service discovery.

 ## Variables

 | Name | Type | Default value | Description |